aspose-ocr/Aspose.OCR-API-References/english/net/aspose.ocr/ocrtable/_index.md

 ### Remarks

-Each page stores the list of table rows detected on that page.
-If no table is detected, the [`Rows`](./rows) list will be empty.
+Each table stores the list of table rows.

 ### See Also